 The truth is, Lee was searching for a farm.

-During a trip to Provence, France, for their wine marketing business, Lee decided to visit a farmstead creamery.
+During a trip to Provence, France, for his wine marketing business, Lee decided to visit a farmstead creamery.
 “It was there that I got kissed by my first goat,” Lee laughs.
 “I didn’t feel judged at the farm, I felt comfortable in my own skin.”

-A lightbulb went on, and Lee began questioning their path.
+A lightbulb went on, and Lee began questioning his path.
 “I bought into the idea that you work your way up the career ladder and it makes you happy” Lee says.
 “But that didn’t happen.
 I decided I want to be happy now.”

-Lee moved across the country back to their hometown and started working at a 1,000 head goat dairy.
+Lee moved across the country back to his hometown and started working at a 1,000 head goat dairy.
 After getting the hang of goat husbandry, Lee worked as a cheese-monger in Albany to learn about artisanal cheesemaking.
-Hungry for knowledge, Lee attended every free workshop they could.
+Hungry for knowledge, Lee attended every free workshop he could.
 “Whether it was a red clover hay day or a soil health workshop, you can bet I was there,” Lee grins.

 Now for the Hard Part – Finding and Financing Farmland

 Three years after moving back to New York, Lee was ready to find a farm.

 “Access to farmland is so difficult,” Lee says.
 “I needed a functional goat dairy, which is pretty hard to find.”
 Searching traditional means of finding properties, like classifieds and Craigslist, led Lee in circles.

 A self-described millennial who hates using the phone, Lee still called any leads he was given to talk to farmers selling land, but nothing worked out.

 Finally, an online search led Lee to the Hudson Valley Farmlink Network (HVFN), a website and network coordinated by American Farmland Trust to connect beginning farmers with landowners looking for someone to farm their land.
 “Farmlink gave me optimism that there were more options out there,” Lee says.